sujitsajja/NearestNeighbours/README.md

 # NearestNeighbours
 Machine Learning Algorithm

-The input consists of two les.
-The rst le contains cross-validation information, and the second file contains the data.
+The input consists of two files.
+The first file contains cross-validation information, and the second file contains the data.

 The first file
 The numbers in each row are separated by a single space.